CoquiCoders/beta-book/collaboration/community_partners.md

 ### Photoshooting with local Brand for Landing page

 We had the pleasure to participate in the photoshooting of [De Hojas](http://brandsofpuertorico.com/t/categories/health-beauty/de-hojas), a local and home-made soap company.
-We are hosting De hojas in our new landing page.
-It is a pleasure to promote such an amazing endeavour.
+We are hosting De hojas in our new landing page as a new channel to promote local brands.

 ![Image Title](http://cl.ly/X8Dk/IMG_0247.jpg)